 These accounts contain assets which follow you wherever you go and are not tied to one particular employer.
 This flexibility makes them valuable accounts in which to hold retirement assets.

-There are two types of IRA accounts: Roth and Traditional.
+There are two types of IRA accounts: Roth IRAs and Traditional IRAs.

 The former places after-tax funds in your account and all gains are tax-free.
 The latter places before-tax funds into an account and does not require you to pay taxes on these funds until they are taken out of the account at retirement (or after 59 ½, whichever comes first).